openflexo-team/pamela/src/site/markdown/behind_the_scene.md

 - `DeletableProxyObject` exposes features related to deletion management.
 - `SpecifiableProxyObject` exposes dynamic assertion checking features in the context of JML (contract management) use.

 Generic design patterns API, used in the context of aspect programming is exposed in `org.openflexo.pamela.patterns` package.
 A plug-in architecture allows to enrich model with some specific design pattern.
-Some basic design patterns are released with PAMELA 1.6.x in the context of security (Authenticator, Authorization, SingleAccessPoint, Owner).
+Some basic design patterns are released with PAMELA 1.6.x in the context of security (`Authenticator`, `Authorization`, `SingleAccessPoint`, `Owner`).

 ## The PAMELA interpreter